 Cube’s Attain model is an endurance and comfort-focused road bike and several models bring disc brakes to the party.
 The Pro costs £849 with a Shimano Sora groupset or there’s the posher spec of the Attain SL Disc for £1,299 which upgrades the braking and shifting to Shimano 105 along with better wheels and tyres.
 It’s a smart frame, with slim dropped rear stays to boost comfort, a tapered head tube for precise steering and full internal cable routing giving a very clean appearance.

 Kinesis is a brand synonymous with affordable aluminium frames and a couple of years ago it took the weight battle to the carbon competition, with the Aithein frame weighing a little over 1kg.
 Naturally, a disc brake version soon followed.
-When Mat reviewed it he said: “stiff and spirited aluminium road frameset that will appeal to people who like to take the battle to the roads, hammering the climbs and hitting the descents equally hard.”
+When Mat reviewed it he said: “Stiff and spirited aluminium road frameset that will appeal to people who like to take the battle to the roads, hammering the climbs and hitting the descents equally hard.”
 Sounds like he enjoyed it then!

 The best thing is that the frameset retails for just £800.

-Young Brit bike brand Bowman Cycles launched a couple of years ago with a couple of models, but it’s the Weald we’re focused on here.
+Young Brit bike brand Bowman Cycles launched a few years ago with a couple of models, but it’s the Weald we’re focused on here.
 With an aluminium frame, carbon fork, clearance for wide tyres and disc brakes, it’s a really good choice for UK riding.
 The frame is made from a new 6069 aluminium tubeset with a threaded bottom bracket, internal cable routing and 12mm thru-axles with flat mount brakes.
 It’ll take up to a 32mm tyre, up from the 30mm of its well-regarded predecessor, the Pilgims.
 Best thing is it costs just £845 so you can build a complete bike for a pretty reasonable price.

 The Contend is basically the aluminium version of Giant’s Defy, the endurance bike that is aimed at cyclists who value comfort as well as performance and speed.
 The Contend SL features an advanced aluminium frame made from what the company calls Aluxx aluminium combined with features borrowed from the carbon Defy, such as the D-Fuse seatpost, geometry and disc brakes.
 It’s available in two versions, one with Shimano Tiagra for £1,449, or a Shimano 105-equipped model for £1,649, with the respective groupset's hydraulic disc brakes in each case.